Daita Logo

 #Available Tools

-discover_postgresDiscover PostgreSQL schemaconnection_string, schema, persist
+discover_postgresDiscover PostgreSQL schemaconnection_string, schema, persist, ssl_mode, table_filter, max_tables

-discover_mysqlDiscover MySQL schemaconnection_string, schema, persist
+discover_mysqlDiscover MySQL schemaconnection_string, schema, persist, table_filter, max_tables

-discover_mongodbDiscover MongoDB schemaconnection_string, database, sample_size
+discover_mongodbDiscover MongoDB schemaconnection_string, database, sample_size, persist

 discover_openapiDiscover API from OpenAPI specspec_url, service_name, persist